chrishoward-au/Architect/readme.txt

 * ADDED: Shortcode [arc_debug] Dumps the $wp_query variable and some Blueprint info
 * ADDED: Simple demo mode that outlines Architect Blueprints.
 Add /?demo to the page URL.
 * ADDED: Message on Help & Support screen prompting crossgrade of Architect licence from Headway.
-* ADDED: Option to name new Blueprints when importing
+* ADDED: Option to name new Blueprints when importing.
+In Architect > Tools
+* ADDED: Server info, BlogID and DB name to System Info.
+In Tools > SysInfo

 * CHANGED: Export a Blueprint automatically downloads to a file now
 * CHANGED: Admin backgrounds are now just CSS gradients rather than SVG to save size in the zip